Hamilton Fairley Award Nominations Details

 The distinguished Hamilton Fairley Award was established in 1998 to commemorate one of the founding fathers of medical oncology in Europe and is presented to candidates who are internationally recognised for outstanding achievements in cancer science and clinical/translational research.

 - Candidates must be medical oncologists who have made an impact in the field throughout their careers

 - Must be an ESMO Member

 - Be renowned for their vital work and outstanding achievements carried out in cancer science and clinical/translational research

 - Have published research results in significant and peer-reviewed journals.

 - The candidate cannot be a current or recent (last two years) member of either the ESMO Executive Board or the ESMO Fellowship and Award Committee

-Nominations may be made by any ESMO Full, Honorary and Emeritus members.
+Nominations may be made by any ESMO Full, Junior, Honorary and Emeritus members.
 Candidates may not nominate themselves.

 - The Fellowship and Award Committee Members are to provide a nominee for this Award.

 - The nominees must not have already received the Award.